If you are a lover of adventure, travel and sightseeing, you must go on hiking, camping, swimming, hunting, fishing, or visiting different countries.

-If an axe is properly sharpened, it will prevent accidents and will be more efficient for cutting or chopping tree and wood pieces.
+If an axe is properly sharpened, it will prevent accidents and will be more efficient for cutting or chopping trees and wood pieces.
 Do not start to sharpen your axe’s head without some pretreatments.

 Prior to sharpening, clean and polish the overall surface of that axe.
 It will make a pristine work surface and let you find out the trouble areas where rust accumulated severely.

 Steel wool is used to remove the rust.
 If you do not find any rust, skip this part.
-Blemishes and scratches can be healed by using fine grit sandpaper.
+Blemishes and scratches can be healed by using fine-grit sandpaper.

 You can do it with power tools also.
 A drilling machine with a disc sander can perform this job within a very short time.